attila-lendvai/maru/README.this-stage.md

 ## Assorted changes

- - The x86 backend directly generates x86-64 Elf binary file.

- - Adds support for `aarch64`.

  - A new `build.l` finally supersedes the ugly `Makefile`.

- - Drops the text-assembler based x86 backend to move forward.
-It may be reinstated now that we have a more reasonable build system.
+ - The x86 backend directly generates x86-64 Elf binary files in a single pass.
+The text-assembler based x86 backend has been removed, but may be reinstated now that we have a more bearable build system.

+ - Adds support for `aarch64` Darwin.
+The LLVM backend can now bootstrap on Apple silicon.

 ## Stats